why shop manta sleep

 Lack of sleep can increase the risk of injury during exercise.

 It’s not only about feeling tired or less coordinated.
-It’s what’s happening inside your body.
-Or rather what didn’t happen enough due to lack of sleep.
+It’s about what’s happening inside your body — or rather, what didn’t happen enough due to lack of sleep.

-Not getting enough sleep disrupts protein synthesis.
-This makes it harder for your muscles to adapt to the exercise.
-Your immune system is weak from a lack of sleep, too.
+Not getting enough sleep disrupts protein synthesis, making it harder for muscles to adapt to exercise.
+A lack of sleep also weakens the immune system.

 On top of that, sleep deprivation impairs muscular recovery.
 These increase the risk of injury.